phylogenomic/bee551/readme.md

 ```
 nw_order -c n wolf28s.al.fas.treefile | nw_display -w 1000 -b 'opacity:0' -s  >  wolf28s.al.fas.treefile.svg -
 ```
+Use the command for sftp above to grab it.

 Branch lengths:
 The tree shown by default in nw_display (and most other programs) is a phylogram.
 This means that the lengths of each branch are proportional to the number of substitutions that have accumulated in the sequence along that branch.
 Questions: